Apply now - applications are open for 2026/27!

-Following the success of the previous ten cohorts of the Primary Mastery Specialist Programme, the NCETM and Maths Hubs are now seeking to recruit an eleventh cohort of expert primary school teachers to develop and work as Primary Mastery Specialists.
+Following the success of the previous cohorts of the Primary Mastery Specialist Programme, the NCETM and Maths Hubs are now seeking to recruit a twelfth cohort of expert primary school teachers to develop as Primary Mastery Specialists.

 Between residentials, as a classroom teacher, specialists will be able to apply their learning to the context of their own classroom and school, reflecting with others what the impact of learning has been on pupils.